hellholt/mistwood/README.md

-# mistwood
+# Mistwood
-Argo CD App-of-Apps pattern for a Kubernetes cluster.
+Argo CD App-of-Apps pattern for this cluster.